What is Company Formation?

 - Protects personal assets after company registrations; assets are ring fenced against potential legal claims.
 This means that the shareholders/owners will not lose more than they have invested/guaranteed; they are not personally responsible for the debts and obligations of the company in the event that these are not fulfilled.

-- UK ltd company formation provides continuation/resilience regardless of death, resignation or bankruptcy of shareholders or the directors or the employees.
+- Limited company formation provides continuation/resilience regardless of death, resignation or bankruptcy of shareholders or the directors or the employees.
 The life of the company continues uninterrupted until the decision to dissolve the company is made by the directors and shareholders.

 - Enables to distribute profits (through dividends) when it suits, rather than every tax year.
 Therefore, limited company formation can help with the managing tax payments (cash flows).